-2019 rezulteo test: worn tyres which become dangerous, Michelin’s commitment
+2019 rezulteo test: safety of worn tyres

 Michelin invited us to Vienna to test its commitment for tyres offering long lasting performance right up to the legal wear limit.
 While regulations on this subject are about to change, the French tyre manufacturer took the opportunity to praise the action of authorities to guarantee wet safety with worn tyres.

 A new regulation in preparation

 “Wear can reduce the overall performance of a tyre by 20 to 50%”, claims Pierre Robert, Research and Development Director for the Michelin Group.
 This is an alarming fact for drivers looking for a safe ride.
 The problem is that today, there is no way of knowing how a tyre will handle after 10,000, 30,000 or even 50,000 kilometres.
 “All our studies show that there is no correlation between the performances of new tyres and those of worn tyres”, continued Pierre Robert.
 “A good tyre when new is not necessarily when worn”.
 This is why Michelin invited us to Vienna to present its objective and demonstrate the importance of testing tyres when they are new but also when they are worn.

 At European institutions, a new general safety regulation is due to be adopted in autumn 2019.
 The principle of a mandatory test on worn tyres has already been introduced and more technical aspects are currently being discussed.
 An initiative welcomed by Michelin who supports the implementation of a minimum threshold for wet braking when tyres are worn.
 Motorists can then feel safe even when tyres are worn and not be tempted to change them before the legal wear limit.
 A good habit which would economise the production of up to 128 million tyres in Europe, due to tyres being changed too quickly, and save up to 6.6 million tonnes of CO2 emissions and up to 6.9 billion euros per year.